OnStepX ConfiguratorOnStep Configuration Generator

 You can type any of:

-Just below the field you'll see a live preview that resolves your input against GitHub and shows the commit hash, author, date, and the first line of the commit message, so you know exactly what's about to be compiled:
+Just below the field you'll see a live preview that resolves your input against GitHub and shows the commit hash, author, date, and the first line of the commit message, so you know exactly what's about to be compiled.
+The repo prefix (hjd1964/OnStepX, hjd1964/SmartHandController, or hjd1964/SmartWebServer) reflects the current mode — the example below is from OnStepX mode:

 Will build: hjd1964/OnStepX @ main · 1a2b3c4 · Howard Dutton · 3 days ago